Ink’s CommonMark Extensions

 Cross-References

-[[note-identifier#header-identifier|replacement text]]
+[[note-identifier#fragment-identifier|link text]]

-[[#header-identifier|replacement text]]
+[[#fragment-identifier|link text]]

 Ruby